jamf/rendr/docs/src/usage.md

     SUBCOMMANDS:
-        help    Prints this message or the help of the given subcommand init    Initializes a project from a template
+        help    Prints this message or the help of the given subcommand init    Initializes a project from a blueprint

 To see usage for a subcommand, use `rendr [command] --help`:

     ❯ rendr init --help
-    Initializes a project from a template
+    Initializes a project from a blueprint

     USAGE:
         rendr init [OPTIONS] <name> --template <template>